 - See also:

-When a Café trumps a Palais
+A Café trumps a Palais

 Back in the mid-19th century, Count Herberstein came into ownership of Palais Dietrichstein, an impressive building on the edge of the Hofburg palace complex where the Habsburgs lived and worked.

-The new Palais Herberstein took the adjoining palace as its role model, which included putting a dome on top.
+This Palais Herberstein took the adjoining palace as its role model, which included putting a dome on top.
 Which is fine in theory, but some observers of the time thought it a little disrespectful to pretend to some kind of imperial equivalence.

 Anyway, various redevelopment works saw the dome disappear and the building grow in height to today’s imposing construction that guards the entrance to Herrengasse.